ETF Meaning:

 Bitcoin ETFs can be Spot Bitcoin ETFs or Derivatives-Based Bitcoin ETFs, usually Bitcoin Futures ETFs.

-Spot Bitcoin ETFs are designed to track the current market price of Bitcoin, rather than the price of a futures contract.
+Spot Bitcoin ETFs are designed to track the current market price of Bitcoin, rather than the price of a derivative asset such as a futures contract.
 This means that the ETF's net asset value is directly tied to the value of the underlying Bitcoin, and the ETF's price should closely track the spot price of Bitcoin.

 A Bitcoin Futures ETF is designed to provide investors with exposure to the price of Bitcoin, but it does not hold actual Bitcoin.
 Instead, it holds futures contracts that are tied to the price of Bitcoin.
 These futures contracts are traded on a futures exchange, such as the Chicago Mercantile Exchange (CME), and are settled in cash.